 Can I use natural methods to kill clover?

-There are many natural methods that you can use to kill clover.
+There are many natural methods and homemade herbicides that you can use to kill clover.

 Application of corn gluten as a natural pre-emergent works well to prevent weeds like clover, dandelions, and crabgrass from getting established in the spring.
 Most post-emergent herbicides are non-selective, so using manual removal methods to avoid killing your grass with organic herbicides is better.

 Is it safe to use clover killer around pets and children?

 Harsh chemicals like herbicides, pesticides, and fertilizers should be kept and used away from pets and children.
 After treating your lawn with any of these products, allow at least 24 to 72 hours before letting them back out to play in your yard.

 Will Clover return after treatment?